retrotheft/show-and-svelte/README.md

 npm install highlight.js
 ```

-Next, create a component named something like **HighlightProvider.svelte**, and add something like the following:
+Next, create a component such as **HighlightProvider.svelte**, and do the following:

 ```svelte
 <script lang="ts">